robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

   * char *Q:         Q response
   * char *X:         X response
   *
-  * return: unsigned long (32 bits of data, of which only the first 24 are used)
+  * return: unsigned long (32 bits, of which only the first 24 will contain data)
   *         Note: This number will never be negative */
   __u32 data = cc32_read_long_qx(handle, N, A, F, &Q, &X);